How To Overcome Trauma

 Yeah,

-that’s like that’s the template for friendships.
+That’s like that’s the template for friendships.
 That’s the template for relationships.
-And if your parents have abused you or abandoned you, that’s your template, sadly, not that it’s I don’t think it’s, I think untreated or ignored or stuffed down, and it can definitely be chronic.
+And if your parents have abused or abandoned you, that’s your template, sadly, not that it’s.
+I don’t think it’s, I guess, untreated or ignored or stuffed down, and it can be chronic.
 And I don’t want to say permanent.
-I don’t like that.
-But you have to be chronic.
+I wouldn’t say I like that.
+But you have to be established.
 But it doesn’t have to be permanent.
-I don’t think and I’ve seen I’ve seen the people I’ve worked with get some a lot of relief from that and be able to have healthy relationships and friendships and do better in school.
+I don’t think, and I’ve seen.
+I’ve seen the people I’ve worked with get a lot of relief, have healthy relationships and friendships, and do better in school.
 So it’s not, it’s not a life sentence.
-I don’t think
+I don’t think.

 Bill 17:35